Leptis Magna

 Amphitheater

-The construction on the amphitheater of Leptis Magna most likely started around 56 CE during the reign of Emperor Nero and concluded around 110 CE, during the reign of emperor Trajan.
+The construction on the amphitheater of Leptis Magna most likely started around 56 CE during the reign of emperor Nero and concluded around 110 CE, during the reign of emperor Trajan.
 This structure is one of the oldest and best-preserved amphitheaters in North Africa.
 It was designed to hold approximately 16,000 spectators and was used for various public spectacles, including gladiatorial contests, animal hunts, and other forms of entertainment typical of Roman amphitheaters.
 The amphitheater's construction showcases the city's wealth and its significance within the Roman Empire during that period.

 The Amphitheater of Lepcis Magna was unearthed in a natural depression, possibly an old quarry, situated on the rocky terrace southeast of the city, near the sea.
 Adjacent to it, even closer to the sea, stood the circus, built about a century later.
 The amphitheater could host approximately 16,000 spectators in its stands, located about a kilometer away from the city center.